TodePond/TodePondDotCom/wikiblogarden/social-media/hackernews/idols/readme.md

 Too many to list.

-## They're usually white guys
+## They're all been

 What do all these people have in common?
-Well, they're all well-off, they're all in positions of power, and they're all men.
+Well, they're all well-off, they're all in positions of power, and they're all [men](https://www.todepond.com/wikiblogarden/men).

 Take it or leave it.